apache/sling-org-apache-sling-app-cms/docs/admin-tools.md

 ![OSGi Console](img/osgi-console.png)

-This console is accessbile from *Tools > System Console* or at [http://localhost:8080/system/console](http://localhost:8080/system/console).
+This console is accessible from *Tools > System Console* or at [http://localhost:8080/system/console](http://localhost:8080/system/console).
 The OSGi Console contains several administrative tools allowing administrators to install and manage bundles, configure logging, configure services and many other tasks.

 # Users & Groups

 ![users and Groups](img/users-groups.png)

-This tool is accessbile from *Tools > Users & Groups* or at [http://localhost:8080/bin/users.html](http://localhost:8080/bin/users.html).
+This tool is accessible from *Tools > Users & Groups* or at [http://localhost:8080/bin/users.html](http://localhost:8080/bin/users.html).
 It allows administrators to create and manage users and groups within Sling CMS.
 Permissions are managed in the Node Browser